Glen412710/U13A2_Glen/README.md

 I have made the nav bar so i can be more easy for users to choose what page e.g Accessories to navigate around the website.
 For Design A and B.

-I have made the Background blue and the nav bar a darker gray.
+I have made the Background having a baby blue #D4F1F4.
+The navigation bar navy blue #05445E, and when you hightlight one of the buttons it will change the colour to BlueGreen #75E6DA and then have the subheadings Blue Grotto #189AB4.

 The reason why i have made this design because:
 + Is to show the buyers to find the best phones to choose the best phone from the websit.